obsproject/obs-studio/README.rst

    the coding and commit guidelines: https://github.com/jp9000/obs-studio/blob/master/CONTRIBUTING.rst

- - Developer/API documentaiton can be found here: https://obsproject.com/docs
+ - Developer/API documentation can be found here: https://obsproject.com/docs

  - If you wish to contribute translations, do not submit pull requests.